Appealing an Academic Regulation

 You might experience a circumstance that could warrant a waiver of an academic regulation.
 Some examples of common appeals include:

 - Back-date a drop of a course – Requesting a course be dropped retroactively, after the last day to add/drop courses for the term has passed.
+(In some instances, this may subject to a $50 processing fee).

 - Change from Audit to Credit – Requesting the course be retroactively changed from auditing the course to taking the course for credit or vice versa.